Benefits Overview for New UA Employees

 Default Warning - Medical, Dental, Vision

-If no form is submitted within your first 30 days, you will automatically be defaulted into basic medical, basic dental, and vision for employee only.
-You will not be able to update this unless you experience a life event or you participate in Open Enrollment each April.
+If no form is submitted within a new employee's first 30 days, they will automatically be defaulted into basic medical, basic dental, and vision for employee only.
+Employees who are defaulted will not be able to update these elections unless they experience a life event or they participate in Open Enrollment each April.

 Medical, Dental, and Vision Overview